 Find Immediate Relief Through Laser Therapy

-Scottsdale Dental Excellence offers laser therapy, which is a fast and effective way to treat canker sores and cold sores.
+Scottsdale Cosmetic Dentistry Excellence offers laser therapy, which is a fast and effective way to treat canker sores and cold sores.
 Jeffrey D. Clark, DDS, recommends scheduling treatment as soon as you experience that familiar tingling sensation.
 Caught early, laser treatment can stop the breakout from happening.
 If the sore has already emerged, laser therapy is still effective at reducing the discomfort, and it can reduce the healing period by about half.
 Laser therapy is affordable, does not require anesthesia, can be used in a preventative manner, and is an excellent option for patients prone to such sores.
 Call us today at 480 585 1853 with any questions that you may have about laser therapy and to schedule your appointment.